 Q. What happens in a workshop?

-At PLSC, papers are introduced by a “commenter.”
-This commenter discusses the basic contours of the paper and invites the workshop group to discuss themes and questions raised by it.
+At PLSC, papers are introduced by a “discussion leader.”
+This discussion leader introduces the basic contours of the paper and invites the workshop group to discuss themes and questions raised by it.
 The author participates in the discussion, but does not present or otherwise direct the conversation.
 The idea is to help the author understand how others interpret the paper, and to give advice on content and even the strategy of getting published.
 Workshops are both informal and friendly in nature.